Speech therapist career

 In addition to providing therapy, speech therapists also play an important role in counseling and educating patients and their families.
 They may provide information on communication disorders and strategies for coping with them, as well as advice on how to communicate effectively and improve overall quality of life.

-See also What are traffic officers duties?
+See also What are the three main labour law?

 To become a speech therapist, one must first earn a master’s degree in speech-language pathology, and must also complete a clinical fellowship.
 This typically involves working with patients under the supervision of a licensed speech therapist, and can last anywhere from 9 to 36 months, depending on the program.
 Once an individual has completed their education and clinical fellowship, they must also pass a national examination, known as the Praxis Exam in Speech-Language Pathology, in order to be licensed.